Calendar of Events

 The Katie Murphy Amphitheatre is in the Fred P. Pomerantz Art and Design Center on the northwest corner of Seventh Avenue and 27th Street.

-Other venues can be found on FIT's Campus Map (select individual buildings for more details).
+Other venues can be found on FIT's Campus Map.

 Fashion Culture Programs